-My name is Ugo Niccolò Di Carlo and I am a postdoctoral researcher in astrophysics at University of Padova.
+My name is Ugo Niccolò Di Carlo and I am a postdoctoral researcher in astrophysics at Carnegie Mellon University.
 Welcome to my webpage!
 Feel free to contact me if you are curious about anything.

-I am currently a postdoctoral researcher in the DemoBlack research group.
-You can find below more info about my research interests.
+I am currently a postdoctoral researcher at Carnegie Mellon University, in Pittsburgh.
+You can find more info about my research interests below.
 Here is a cool animation I did that kind of sums up what I do.

 Star Cluster Dynamics